cenidetiot/ngsi-js-library/doc/overview.md

 Welcome to the quick start guide of NGSI JavaScript Library!
 In this brief chapter, you will find general information to help you understand the way that the library is conformed and how it works.
 The NGSI Library manipulates the context entities according to the FIWARE-NGSI v2 API.
 The specification  intended to manage the entire lifecycle of context information, including updates, queries, registrations, and subscriptions.
-The NGSI Library is composed of two npm modules; i.e node packages that can be found in the [official site of npm](https://www.npmjs.com/).
+The NGSI Library is composed of two npm modules: ngsi-parser and ocb-sender, these are node packages that can be found in the [official site of npm](https://www.npmjs.com/).

 ### NGSI-parser module